 First, the company must decide which export markets it wants to target and which languages it wants to use.
 Then, it has to decide if it needs a website localization or a website internationalization: that means either a simple domain structure attached to the company generic domain (a .com for example) or a fully independent domain structure based on a domain name per each export market.
 This second option goes much further into the adaptation to the local market and it can be calibrated with specific content, graphics, colors, UX, etc.

 Choosing between these two strategies can be time-consuming and ineffective.
-This is why ToWebOrNotToWeb helps its clients in this process by analyzing their current digital assets, by understanding their export needs, and by providing the right strategy that includes the domain structure, CMS, local SEO, servers’ location, UX and type of content that best fit the clients’ project.
+This is why ToWebOrNotToWeb helps its clients in this process by analyzing their current digital assets through an international website audit, by understanding their export needs, and by providing the right strategy that includes the domain structure, CMS, local SEO, servers’ location, UX and type of content that best fit the clients’ project.